zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Elise says, “I know what you mean.
 I think I need s ome coffee.
 Do you want some?”
 In the meantime, Jerome has actually fallen asleep.
 He makes a noise because he begins “to snore” (snore).
 “To snore” is  to make a noise with your mouth and/or nose while you are sleeping.
 That is a n example of “snoring.”
 Jerome has fallen asleep because he starts to snore .

-Now let’s listen to the dialogue, this time at a no rmal rate of speech.
+Now let’s listen to the dialogue, this time at a normal rate of speech.

 [start of dialogue]